 Projects / Higher Education

 University of Texas – Darrell K. Royal Memorial Stadium South End Zone Expansion – Austin, Texas

-Jose I. Guerra Inc. provided complete civil and structural engineering design services.
+Jose I. Guerra, Inc. provided complete civil engineering design and construction administration services.